dark-kitt/HTML5-Banner-Creator/README.md

 	drawPath();
 	textTyping();

-Usage of all functions is explained in `js/animation-library/_examples`.
-The requirements for each function are explained in the html file.
+Usage of all functions is explained in `/js/animation-library/` the files.

 ---